-Version 2.0 Page 39 of 66 This requirement is equivalent to FDP_ITT.1 above but refers to TSF data instead of User Data.
+This requirement is equivalent to FDP_ITT.1 above but refers to TSF data instead of User Data.
 Therefore, it should be understood as to refer to the same Data Processing Policy defined under FDP_IFC.1 below.

-149 The TOE shall meet the requirement "Subset information flow control (FDP_IFC.1)" as specified below:
+Version 1.1 ELECTRONICS Page 40 of 68 147 The TOE shall meet the requirement "Subset information flow control (FDP_IFC.1)" as specified below: